A-Andrews/wash_trading_analysis/README.md

     - restricted_hypergraph_associations
     - restricted_hypergraph_loops
 - time_start: eliminate transactions before this time (set to 0 to ignore)
-- time_end: used with time start to select a window of transactions
+- time_end: used with time start to select a window of transactions (set to 0 to ignore)
 - method_number: used with methods that require additional numbers (number of occurrences)
 - amount: number of addresses to plot from the top
-- sharing_restriction: amount of addresses an NFT node must occur in in order to be plotted
+- sharing_restriction: amount of addresses an NFT node must occur in in order to be plotted (set to 0 to ignore)

 ## Set-up
 1. Clone repository